tidesdb/tidesdb/README.md

 ## Features
 - [x] **ACID** transactions are atomic, consistent, isolated, and durable.
 Transactions are tied to their respective column family.
 - [x] **Concurrent** multiple threads can read and write to the storage engine.
 Column families use a read-write lock thus allowing multiple readers and a single writer per column family.
-Transactions block other threads from reading or writing to the column family until the transaction is committed or rolled back.
+Transactions on commit block other threads from reading or writing to the column family until the transaction is completed.
 A transaction is thread safe.
 - [x] **Column Families** store data in separate key-value stores.
 Each column family has their own memtable and sstables.
 - [x] **Atomic Transactions** commit or rollback multiple operations atomically.
 When a transaction fails, it rolls back all operations.
 - [x] **Cursor** iterate over key-value pairs forward and backward.